 I found it interesting to see what I needed to bring on a trip back in 2003 and 2005.
-I now can bring my iPhone with me and it can take pictures and video to the point where I no longer bring a camera or video recorder on most trips.
-My iPad stores my books and videos so I don’t need to bring DVDs or paperbacks with me anymore.
+I now can bring my iPhone with me and it can take pictures and video to the point where I no longer bring a camera or video recorder.
+My iPad stores my music, books, and videos so I don’t need to bring DVDs or paperbacks with me anymore.

 This post first appeared on Your Mileage May Vary